ramlaxman/Python-Interview-Curriculum/README.md

 #### What are the disadvantages of the Python programming language?

-It is not best for mobile application
-Due to interpreter its execution speed is not up to mark as compared to compiler
+It is not best for mobile application.
+Due to interpreter its execution speed is not up to mark as compared to compiler.

 #### How is the Implementation of Python's dictionaries done?